 “Dale isn’t back yet, get up here, I need your help.”
 The voice was coming from the steep staircase just ahead.

-Because I’m an idiot who clearly hasn’t seen enough episodes of Criminal Minds or Law & Order: SVU, I walked down the hall and climbed yet another set of stairs.
+Because I’m an idiot who clearly hasn’t seen enough episodes of Criminal Minds or Law & Order: SVU to instill in me that this could be the prequel to my murder, I walked down the hall and climbed yet another set of stairs which were in similar shape to the ones outside.
 The was light dim, and the air was visibly heavy with cigarette smoke.

-As I neared the top of the long staircase, through the haze I could see a man sitting at a makeshift desk, fashioned with cinderblocks and an old door.
-It was populated with several overly full ashtrays, a coffee cup with the Oregon state flag on it, and various electronics including but not limited to 6 computer monitors stacked two by two.
+As I neared the top of the staircase, through the haze I could see a man sitting at a makeshift desk, fashioned with cinderblocks and an old door, possibly one that had been installed in this house a century before or more.
+It was populated with several overly full ashtrays, a coffee-stained mug with the Oregon state flag on it, and various electronics including but not limited to six older model computer monitors stacked two by two.

 And on each of the monitors was a different webcam feed, all of which featured young men in various states of undress.